-If the comparing process detects a significantly high similarity between two concept topic vectors, that is, their similarity is higher than a given similarity threshold, a topical overlap between utt1 and utt2 is identified.
+If the comparing process detects a significant similarity between two concept topic vectors, that is, their similarity is higher than a given similarity threshold (currently set to 0.5), a topical overlap between utt_1 and utt_2 is identified.
 For every topical overlap, the involved concept topic vectors are summed up resulting in a new vector, called dialog topic vector.
 The several components in this vector provide probabilities for each predefined Wikipedia category possessing a relation to the considered concept terms.
 If a probability again exceeds a given probability threshold, its corresponding category constitutes the current topic of the ongoing dialog.
 In case the described conditions are fulfilled several times within one topic tracking process, the system is not able to determine one single Wikipedia category to be the current dialog topic but rather keeps all topic options open.
+Otherwise, that is if one dialog topic could be identified, the underlying dialog topic vector is included in the next identification step to keep track of this dialog topic subsequently.
+For this purpose, it is treated as a concept topic vector of the current utterance and is thus compared to all concept topic vectors of the following utterance to search for topical overlaps.
 Figure 2 graphically presents possible results of the topic tracking process for our example dialog introduced in 2.1 by means of a bar diagram.
-As reaching the threshold represented by the horizontal line in black, the categories "Regions" and "Sports" constitute the dialog topics within this illustration.
+As reaching a probability ≥ 0.5 after scaling and thus exceeding the threshold represented by the horizontal line in black, the categories "Regions" and "Sports" constitute the dialog topics within this illustration.

-Utterances which do not provide any concept information, like the utterance "Okay", have no impact on the probabilities for the several dialog topics.
+Utterances which do not provide any concept information, like the utterance "I know.", have no impact on the probabilities for the several dialog topics.